 Heat the water, salt and cream of tartar in a large pot over low heat.
 When it's warm, add oil and flour and keep stirring.
 Cook until the mixture dries out and pulls away from the side of the pan.
 If it's sticky, try heating and stirring a bit longer.

 Turn the dough out on the counter and knead while it's still warm.
 This is the most delightful part!
 Add coloring if you want.
 Store the playdough in airtight containers (we re-use quart-size yogurt containers for this) at room temperature.
 It lasts a long time.

 We keep a box of tools handy for playing with as well: Cookie cutters, kid-safe knives, popsicle sticks, stamps and various things for making impressions, rolling pins.
-This is a fabulous post about making your own playdough tools.
-We made stamps and rolling pins from sanded dowels and drawer pulls and they are a big hit.
+We made our own playdough tools by using drawer pulls for stamps and sanded dowels for rolling pins.
+They were a big hit!